danhof1/gSplat-Training-Pipeline/README.md

 ### 🏆 Recognition

-This project(and all related repositories) were awarded **Second Place** in the **Hofstra's Spring 2025 Computer Science & Engineering Senior Capstone Competition**.
+This project was awarded **Second Place** in the **Hofstra's Spring 2025 Computer Science & Engineering Senior Capstone Competition**.
 We're honored to have our work recognized for its innovation in applying Gaussian Splatting technology to create an innovative application for exploring 3D spaces.

 ### Overview